 The other ingredients are lactose monohydrate, maize starch, povidone 25, magnesium stearate, talc, purified water, sucrose, polyethylene glycol 6000, calcium carbonate, white wax and wax carnauba.

 Each tablet contains 30mg of ethinylestradiol and 150mg of levonorgestrel.
 One tablet should be taken daily.

 Choose a time of the day which is suitable for you to take Ovranette.
 It's taken once a day at the same time each day for 21 days.
 Wait seven days before starting the next pack which is when you will have your period.

 If you have missed two or more pills then you are at greater risk of an unplanned pregnancy.
 Take one of the missed pills right away and keep on taking the rest as normal.
 You will also need to use another form of contraception, such as condoms, for the next seven days until Ovranette starts to work effectively again.
 If you have had unprotected sex around the time of missed pill(s), then you should speak to your local pharmacy or sexual health clinic as you may need emergency contraception.

-Taking a pill later than usual will not impact your contraception.
+Taking a combined pill, like Ovranette, later than usual will not impact your contraception.
 It is not considered a missed pill until it has been more than 24 hours since you were due to take it.
 Regularly taking your pill late can make it difficult to keep track of them and could cause stress if you do miss a pill.